hditano/Todo-App/README.md

-## Todo-App
+## Todo-App C#
-Todo-App is a simple to-do list application built using C# and SQLite.
+Todo-App C# is a simple to-do list application built using C# and SQLite.
 It allows users to create, view, update, and delete tasks.

 ### Requirements
 * .NET Framework 4.6.1